 The 2 part examination compromises a written paper and a practical assessment.
 The written paper has 100 True/False questions and 10 video case questions.
 The practical examination includes the review of a 200 case logbook; a viva session to include 5 video cases; and a practical demonstration of competence in sequential segmental analysis.
 Candidates working in a DGH are encouraged to liaise with their local surgical congenital centre to allow sufficient exposure to a wide range of CHD.

-Further details of the requirements to successfully complete accreditation can be found in the accreditation pack (arriving soon).
+Further details of the requirements to successfully complete accreditation can be found in the accreditation pack.
 Accreditation is valid for 5 years.